 The Columbarium at Glastonbury Abbey is pleased to offer the extended Glastonbury Abbey community the opportunity for burial after cremation.
 The columbarium, pictured below, is designed as a low stone wall set in an alcove near the monastic cemetery.

 The CGA will oversee the overall process, from application approval through the memorializing, placement and perpetual care of the created remains.
 A brochure (in PDF format) is available by clicking here.
 Brochures are also available at the Abbey.
 The brochure contains the initial application.

 You may purchase a niche(s) for cremated remains which are to be interred in the columbarium.
 Each niche is a discrete chamber designed, constructed and intended for use as a permanent entombment of cremated remains.
 All cremation or funeral arrangements are to be made and completed by the family prior to cremains being interred in the columbarium.
 A staff member from the CGA office will work with the family to schedule a time for interment, which involves opening and closing the niche.
 Access is dependent on weather conditions and may be closed during the winter months.
 The family is responsible for arranging any accompanying service and for cremains to the entombment.

-The cremains will be in an urn or other suitable container that will fit in a 24" deep by 14" x 13" niche.
+The cremains will be in an urn or another suitable container that will fit in a 24" deep by 14" x 13" niche.
 The capstone will be engraved in a standard format.
-The cost of the engraving is the responsibilty of the family.
+The cost of the engraving is the responsibility of the family.
 No other ornamentation is permitted on top of or around the columbarium.

 A Niche Purchase Agreement enables two non-related persons to sign.
 The Purchase Agreement, Deed, and CGA Policies and Definitions are available by contacting the CGA Office at (781)749-2155, extension 371.
 A right-of-way clause is included in the Deed to ensure continuing access to the columbarium.